EricRen411/ericren411.github.io/Personal.md

 ---

-In my free time, I read, hike, play strategy games and TTRPGs, and, occasionally, write.
+My nonacademic interests are reading; hiking; running; strategy games, RPGs, and TTRPGs; and, occasionally, writing.
 In summer of 2026 I will be finishing the Pacific Crest Trail, which I completed three quarters of in 2025 before coming to grad school.

+---

+## Favorite Books:
+Catch 22

+The Symphathizer

+Look to Windward

+The Lathe of Heaven

+Seveneves

+## Favorite Games:
+Civilization V

+Starcraft II

+Disco Elysium

+Fallout: New Vegas